jackwasey/icd/README.md

 addition, most clinical databases contain invalid codes, and even decimal and non-decimal format codes in different places.
-This package primarily deals with ICD-9-CM (Clinical Modification) codes, but should be applicable or easily extendible to the original WHO ICD-9 system.
+This package primarily deals with ICD-9-CM (Clinical Modification) codes, but should be applicable or easily extendable to the original WHO ICD-9 system.

 ## ICD-10 codes